What Is the Average Net Worth by Age in the UK? 2026 Statistics

 Protection: What Happens If Your Platform Fails?

-The Financial Services Compensation Scheme (FSCS) protects up to £120,000 per person, per institution for investment accounts with FCA-regulated firms.
-This limit was increased from £85,000 in December 2025, providing stronger protection for UK investors.
+The Financial Services Compensation Scheme (FSCS) protects up to £85,000 per person, per institution for investment accounts with FCA-regulated firms.

 Always verify your chosen platform is FCA-authorised before depositing funds — you can check the FCA register online.
 Investments held with authorised firms are also typically ring-fenced from company assets, adding another layer of security.
 Learn more about investment platform safety before committing your money.